Erudika/paraio.org/src/monolite/partials/038-api-overwrite.md

 ---
-title: Update objects
+title: Overwrite objects
 category: REST API
 path: /v1/{type}/{id}
-type: PATCH
+type: PUT
 ---

-Updates objects of type `{type}`.
-Partial objects are supported.
+Overwrites an object of type `{type}`.
+If the object with this `{id}` doesn't exist then a new one will be created.

 ### Request